davisjam/vuln-regex-detector/bin/README.md

 # Summary

-Scripts will drive the analysis for different granularities of inputs.
+Scripts to drive vulnerable regex analysis for different granularities of inputs.

 # Scripts